When it comes to the long-term success of your mortgage broker company, your reputation is everything.

 What if you don't have two minutes to spare though?
 In that case, hire a social media expert.
 They can draft every post on Twitter, Facebook, Instagram, and more.

 Make sure you get final approval before any posts go live.
 With one person handling social media, it's easier for your mortgage company's branded voice to come through loud and clear.

-And Our Last Tip for Protecting Your Internet Reputation as a Mortgage Company?
-Own Your Mistakes
+Our Last Tip for Protecting Your Internet Reputation as a Mortgage Company is to Own Your Mistakes